 What things have 1 inch in length?

 One inch is a unit of measurement that may not seem like much, but it turns out many everyday items have a size of one inch or are related to it in some way.
-This standard length can be found in various objects, from small grains of rice to electronic devices.
+This standard length can be found in various objects, from small rice grains to electronic devices.

 Fingers are one example of an item related to one inch – the first joint of an index finger typically measures about an inch long.
 This can come in handy for measuring objects quickly; if something is roughly the size of your finger’s first joint, you know it is about an inch long.
 This can also be used for other body parts; for instance, the average tip-to-nose length on most people is around two inches.